 To be successful (profitable), an organization that builds something must be driven by how the product is sold.
 The product managers, designers, engineers, testers, and middle-managers all end up being highly influenced by the sales motion.

 Therefore, in an organization focused on the consumer, every single person is attuned to the motion of sales.
-Which is a consumer focused motion (typically online or retail).
-If they are asked to focus on business customers at the same time, they lose focus.
-And a loss of focus creates mediocre products.
+If a consumer focused effort where the primary motion is online or retail are ALSO asked to focus on business customers at the same time, they lose focus because they now have to deal with the enterprise sales motion.
+A loss of focus creates mediocre products.
 Likewise, a business product organization that also has to sell to consumers will suffer a lack of focus.

 Microsoft has done an admirable job in setting up IEB to be mostly consumer focused.
 This is why the Xbox and related products are pretty damn good.
 But IEB’s products are not as consistently excellent because they depend on other parts of Microsoft that are not as consumer focused.